Introduction: Redo a Cool Old Robot

 I had to remove Arlan's original Omnibot 2000 decals on his upper arms to disassemble him.
 Those decals covered the screw head that attaches the arms to the arm socket.
 I recreated the school's compass logo in a graphics program and printed it onto new decals to cover the holes.
 It really added to his personality.

-I wanted my sister's students, specifically her 5th grade robotics team, to have some input into Arlan's design and function.
+I wanted the students, specifically the 5th grade robotics team, to have some input into Arlan's design and function.
 Their input is still to come, in his electronics.
 We've ordered some components to replace his electronics and the kids will have a a chance to bring Arlan to the cutting edge of robotics.
 More to come in our follow-up Instructable on Arlan's electronics renovation.

 Participated in the